 Two fellowships are available for MFM students who will add diversity to the MFM student body.
-Both fellowships are funded by our generous corporate donors: Parametric, Cargill and Allianz Investment Management.
+Both fellowships are funded by our generous corporate donors: Parametric, US Bank, Cargill and Allianz Investment Management.
 These firms hire MFM alumni and are committed to supporting our goal of increasing diversity, broadly defined, in the University of Minnesota’s MFM student body.

 Fellowship cycle for 2022 is now open